A SHARED VISION OF WHAT IS REQUIRED TO DELIVER A NET ZERO FUTURE

 THE DELIVERING NET ZERO PROJECT

-This project will work with a number of stakeholders to produce a shared vision on what is required to deliver a UK net zero future in the short-term (the next ten years) and the long-term (from 2030 onwards).
+This project works with a number of stakeholders to produce a shared vision on what is required to deliver a UK net zero future in the short-term (the next ten years) and the long-term (from 2030 onwards).

 Utilising the best academic evidence available it will produce clarity on the net zero options available to the country whilst also identifying areas where consensus cannot be reached meaning that wider engagement or political interventions are required.